-Installing a ventilation system to your home can keep indoor air from being stuffy and manage humidity levels.
+Putting in a ventilation system to your home can keep indoor air from turning stale and balance humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be released by items in your home, such as building materials, flooring or furniture.
+VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
 They can also be found in numerous air fresheners and scented candles.
-High VOCs can result in respiratory irritation, headaches and dizziness, among other issues.
+High VOCs can result in respiratory irritation, headaches and dizziness, among other problems.

-Many scientific studies have found respiratory diseases, asthma and other health conditions are connected to poor indoor air quality.
+Multiple scientific studies have found respiratory diseases, asthma and other health problems are linked to poor indoor air quality.
 Allergies can also be triggered by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that worsen at home and get better when you leave, you may be struggling with indoor pollution.
+If your family has symptoms that worsen at home and go away when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

-- Ongoing cold or flu symptoms.
-A sore throat or runny nose that never goes away could be connected to air quality.
+- Lingering cold or flu symptoms.
+A sore throat or runny nose that never improves could be connected to air quality.
 This is especially true if you don’t feel sick when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.